Oxygen mask: Aviation passenger masks and emergency oxygen systems

 Most commercial aircraft are fitted with oxygen masks for use when cabin pressurization fails.
 In general, commercial aircraft are pressurized so that the cabin air is at a pressure equivalent to no more than 8,000 ft altitude (usually somewhat lower altitude), where one can breathe normally without an oxygen mask.
 If the oxygen pressure in the cabin drops below a safe level, risking hypoxia, compartments containing the oxygen masks will open automatically, either above or in front of the passenger and crew seats, and in the lavatories.

 In the early years of commercial flight, before pressurized cabins were invented, airliner passengers sometimes had to wear oxygen masks during routine flights.

 Self-contained breathing apparatus (SCBA)

 Firefighters and emergency service workers use full face masks that provide breathing air as well as eye and face protection.
 These masks are typically attached to a tank carried upon the back of the wearer and are called self-contained breathing apparatuses (SCBA).
-Open circuit SCBAs do not normally supply oxygen, as it is not necessary and constitutes a fire hazard.
+Open circuit SCBAs do not normally supply oxygen, as it is not necessary and constitutes an easily avoidable fire hazard.
 Rebreather SCBAs usually supply oxygen as this is the lightest and most compact option, and uses a simpler mechanism than other types of rebreather.